gavrie/gavrie.github.io/source/_posts/2014-06-18-buffers-will-fill-up-eventually.markdown

     From gitserver:/git/qa/tlib
        65572

 Aha!
 This number looks suspiciously like "a bit more than 64k".
-Which affirms the suspicion.
+Which affirms our hypothesis.
 Let's try to reduce its size by deleting some old remote branches:

     $ git push origin :old_branch1
     $ git push origin :old_branch2